 Year's Committee & Officers

-rail users' group for the service between Barking and Gospel Oak.
-We
+BGORUG is the rail users' group for the service between Barking and

-have been in existence for over 40 years, originally known as the
+Gospel Oak.
+We have been in existence for over 50 years, originally

-Barking & Kentish Town Line Committee, firstly to fight the line's
+known as the Barking & Kentish Town Line Committee, firstly to fight

-closure, as proposed in the infamous Beeching Report, and then changing
+the line's closure, as proposed in the infamous Beeching Report, and

-to link up with the North London Line, another line that was proposed
+to Gospel Oak to link up with the North London Line, another line

 Once the threat of closure was removed, the group set about getting